Shongini/Hangman-Game/README.md

 # Hangman-Game
-"Games with well-known Polish proverb"
+"Games with well-known Polish proverb" - In update process....
 Download files,
 Unpack "img.rar" to "img" folder,
 Turn on "szubienica.html",
 Enjoy it,
 Thanks...